 If you had an abnormal FIT result, the Screening Program for Colorectal Cancer nurse navigator or your healthcare provider will contact you about appropriate follow-up care.

 What follow-up tests will I need to have?

 In most cases, your healthcare provider will request a colonoscopy, which is a visual examination of the colon using a fiber optic endoscope.
 A colonoscopy can detect inflamed tissue, ulcers and abnormal growths.
 There are also other diagnostic tests that your healthcare provider may request.

 What happens during a colonoscopy?

 During a colonoscopy, patients lie on their left side on an examination table.
 In most cases, a light sedative, and possibly pain medication, is given to help patients relax.
 The doctor inserts a long, flexible, lighted tube called a colonoscope, or scope, into the anus and slowly guides it through the rectum and into the colon.
 The large bowel is inflated with air, carbon dioxide or water to give better views.
 A small camera mounted on the scope transmits a video image from inside the large intestine to a computer screen, allowing the doctor to carefully examine the intestinal lining.
-Your colonoscopist or the client navigator will provide detailed information regarding your procedure or test.
+Your colonoscopist or the nurse navigator will provide detailed information regarding your procedure or test.